 This past week Electronic Earth debuted their first 5 short film projects, screening them for their first audience of other emerging filmmakers: The Intercessor (thriller); Hopscotch (comedy); Precipice (sci-fi/thriller); The Liminal (previously titled Gift – sci-fi/thriller); and Samantha (horror).

-Collaboration can be an excellent vehicle for achieving new artistic accomplishment.
-It (collaboration) brings together strengths of each person or party to more readily overcome each production’s unique challenges by utilizing the collective knowledge of those participating.
+Collaboration can be an excellent vehicle for achieving new artistic accomplishments.
+It (collaboration) brings together strengths of each party to more readily overcome each production’s unique challenges by utilizing the collective knowledge of its participants.

 After the screenings, the directors participated in a moderated Q&A panel about their projects to answer questions from the audience.
-With the Electronic Earth logo attached to 5 of the 19 films presented and the warm reception of Precipice, Young fielded more questions about Electronic Earth, producing, and how Precipice was accomplished given the scope of the projects visual-effects (VFX) intensive production.
+With the warm reception of Precipice, Young fielded more questions about Electronic Earth, producing, and how Precipice was accomplished given the scope of the projects visual-effects (VFX) intensive production.

 If only you could’ve been there for the post-production process.
 We brought this project to camera just under a year ago with what we thought was a very clever opening shot.
 The shot, the second most complicated shot of the production, later got cut from the film and hit the trash can because the intended effect of it was lost when you eliminated the recognizable environment aspects when removing the background.

 Thankfully, our lead actor, Georgia Hunter, managed to accommodate a new shooting date that went into the evening on the day before she was set to depart on a trip to Europe.
 Not many actors would have been so flexible or gracious with their time (she wound up staying an hour and a half later than planned).
 We did manage to get the new opening shot we needed though – so, thank you Georgia!